-Quid pro quo harassment occurs when an employee’s manager or supervisor forces her to endure physical or verbal harassment as a condition of getting a raise or promotion or simply to keep her job.
-For example, a manager tells his female secretary that in order to get her annual raise she must meet him at a motel and have sex.
+Quid pro quo harassment occurs when an employee’s manager or supervisor forces her to endure physical or verbal harassment as a condition of a raise or promotion or to keep her job.
+For example, a manager tells his female secretary that she must meet him at a motel and have sex to get her annual raise.

 Hostile environment sexual harassment occurs when the workplace is filled with unwanted sexual conduct including sexual jokes, suggestive or lewd comments, inappropriate emails or text messages, unwanted touching, questions about a person’s sex life, or distributing inappropriate material, such as pornography, in the workplace.
 When these things occur frequently, the workplace becomes a hostile environment.

-The harasser and the victim can be a man and a woman, or a woman and man or they can be the same gender.
-The harasser can be the owner, a supervisor, a co-worker, or a non-employee who sometimes visits the workplace.
-For example a delivery driver or a person who visits a worksite to fill the vending machines.
+The harasser and the victim can be a man and a woman, or a woman and man or the same gender.
+The harasser can be the owner, a supervisor, a coworker, or a non-employee who sometimes visits the workplace, for example, a delivery driver or a person who visits a worksite to fill the vending machines.

-If you are being sexually harassed, or if your workplace is filled with inappropriate conduct, it must be reported immediately:
+If you are being sexually harassed, or if your workplace is filled with inappropriate conduct, you must report it immediately.

-Sexual harassment or other inappropriate conduct must be immediately reported to a supervisor, manager, or the employer’s Human Resources department.
-In order to hold employers liable for sexual harassment, the organization must be aware of the harassment; and the only way to make your employer aware of the harassment is to report it to management.
+You must immediately report sexual harassment or other inappropriate conduct to a supervisor, manager, or the employer’s Human Resources department.
+To hold employers liable for sexual harassment, the organization must be aware of the harassment; and the only way to make your employer aware of the harassment is to report it to management.

-Know your company’s sex harassment policy and don’t fear retaliation:
+Know your company’s sexual harassment policy and don’t fear retaliation:

 All employers have sex harassment policies.
-If you feel you are being harassed make sure you get a copy of the policy and read it.
-It may be in your handbook, it may be on an online portal, or it may be posted on a bulletin board in the breakroom, wherever it is, get a copy and read it.
+If you feel you are being harassed make sure you get a copy of the policy.
+It may be in your handbook, it may be on an online portal, or it may be posted on a bulletin board in the breakroom.
+Wherever it is, get a copy and read it.
 The policy will contain instructions on how to report harassment.
 Employees must make sure they follow the written procedures for reporting harassment.
-The policy may also include a 1-800 telephone number you can call to report the harassment to the corporate, or main office, human resources department.
+The policy may also include a 1-800 telephone number you can call to report the harassment to the corporate or main office, human resources department.
 When you do make a complaint, provide as much detail as possible, including: